PrimalMyst/Books/codex/world-building/hexagonal-system-applications.md

 - Can be approached effectively by opposite vertex builds

 **Multi-Vertex Bosses:**
-- Bosses that shift between adjacent vertices
+- Bosses that shift between adjacent corners
 - Requires adaptability and hybrid approaches
-- Elite bosses that cycle through all six vertices
+- Elite bosses that cycle through all six corners

 **Endgame Encounters:**
 - World Tree bosses that test mastery of all six vertices